hearbenchmark/hear-eval-kit/README.md

 ```
 Supported task name are speech_commands, nsynth_pitch and dcase2016_task2.

+**_NOTE_** : Each task config has `dataset_fraction`.
+The data in each split is subsampled by this fraction in the final output.
+This is not to be confused with the `--small` flag which is used to run the task on a small version of the dataset for development.
+Also the small version in the config has its own `dataset_fraction` which can be used to subsample the small dataset when the small flag is passed.

 Additionally, to check the stats of an audio directory:
 ```
 python3 -m heareval.tasks.audio_dir_stats {input folder} {output json file}